mivpt/Plve/README.md

 # Plve
 Plve: Programming languages ​​are very exciting(...)

- it may be daunting or difficult.
-In my opinion, this language is heavily influenced by Python, JavaScript, Go and LISP.
+It language is heavily influenced by Python, JavaScript, Go and LISP.

 Example code:
 ```